Balancing everything as a teenager is tricky

 Sport has really helped Rainbow, not only with his confidence, but also his physical and mental wellbeing.

-He said that “the team aspect of sport helps bring visually impaired people together, and in my view this is vital.”
+He added: “the team aspect of sport helps bring visually impaired people together, and in my view this is vital.”

 Furthermore, the sport provided within specialist education establishments is more tailored in Rainbow’s experience to his needs, and the needs of his peers.